Cosmetology Course Information

 III.
 Tools, equipment and implements (identification and usage).

 VI.
-Shaving, beard and mustache shaping, trimming, superfluous hair removal, waxing, facials, facial massages, facial makeup, eyelashes, light therapy, basic principles of electricity, and introduction to electrology, tools, equipment and implements (indentification and usage) 35 60
+Shaving, beard and mustache shaping, trimming, superfluous hair removal, waxing, facials, facial massages, facial makeup, eyelashes, light therapy, basic principles of electricity, and introduction to electrology, tools, equipment and implements (identification and usage) 35 60

 VIII.
 Anatomy and physiology of the hair, skin and nails and disorders of the hair, skin, scalp and nails.
 50 0